alloc-init/morgana-playground/libs/pubkey/docs/concepts.md

 A `WeightedShare` is a concept of a stateful object containing cryptographic material of share and defining methods to work with it of some weighted secret sharing scheme.

-Implementation of concept `WeightedShare` for some weighted secret sharing scheme policy `Scheme` is assumed to be done by defining partial specialization of template `share_sss<Scheme>`.
+Implementation of concept `WeightedShare` for some weighted secret sharing scheme policy `SchemeType` is assumed to be done by defining partial specialization of template `share_sss<SchemeType>`.

 ### Requirements ### {#pubkey_concepts_requirements}